Oluwatayo-Adetola/MyFinalProject/README.md

  ![alt text](https://user-images.githubusercontent.com/13349374/115820171-eea91f80-a41d-11eb-96fc-2e97aa8b5a9b.png)
 After copying and pasting the text, click on "Sync now".
  ![alt text](https://user-images.githubusercontent.com/13349374/115820175-f10b7980-a41d-11eb-8017-ab90f5d82ebf.png)
  Now, your android studio should be able to effectively run your code.

 2.3)  Screenshots and Arrows to guide the user through the app interface.

+ Run the app on your android studio.
+You should have the below image appear.
+Then click on the image of any food you want to prepare.

+When you click the image, it would open a new tab that shows how to prepare the meal.

 ## 3) How the Project Was Created

 3.1)    Clear illustration of the code using a MCV Diagram.